 Roll out the dough to about 1/4″ and cut into rounds to place into cupcake tins or small tartlet tins.

 A mince pie with a cup of tea is a perfect holiday treat!
-Just ask Sam Hueghan! :)
+Just ask Sam Hueghan who proclaimed that mince pies are his favourite treat! 🤩

-These are perfect for hostess gifts and many other holiday occasions.
-Just make sure there’s enough for you to keep a stash of mince pies for yourself, too!
+These are great as hostess gifts and many other holiday occasions.
+Just make sure you make enough for you to keep a stash of mince pies for yourself, too!

 Mince Pies (Mincemeat) Pies for a Traditional British Christmas Treat